Noémi Byrd

 Noémi’s environmental law work overlaps substantially with her planning practice.

-She is experienced in advising on the application of the Habitats Regulations, ss.40-41 of the Natural Environment and Rural Communities Act, the protected species provisions in the Wildlife and Countryside Act, and the Environmental Impact Assessment Regulations, to planning decisions.
+She is experienced in advising on the application of the Habitats Regulations, the protected species provisions in the Wildlife and Countryside Act, and the Environmental Impact Assessment Regulations, to planning decisions.
 She is also very familiar with the use of Natural England’s standing protected species guidance in the determination of planning applications and appeals.

 Regulatory

-In addition to her planning enforcement practice, which includes related areas such as breach of Tree Protection Orders and unauthorised works to listed buildings, Noémi has experience of prosecuting and defending in her own right (on behalf of local authorities and private clients) and as junior counsel (on behalf of regulators) in the following areas of chambers’ regulatory work: Health and Safety, Food Standards and Trading Standards.
+In addition to her planning enforcement practice, which includes related areas such as breach of Tree Protection Orders and unauthorised works to listed buildings, Noémi has experience of prosecuting and defending in her own right and as junior counsel the following areas of chambers’ regulatory work: Animal Welfare, Endangered Species, Food Standards, Health and Safety at Work, and Trading Standards.
 She is also well versed in Proceeds of Crime applications.

 Recommendations